yc015/yc015/README.md

 ![Yida's GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=yc015&theme=radical&hide_border=true&date_format=M%20j%5B%2C%20Y%5D)

 I am also an artist on the JP internet.
-Below are selection of my works (**NONE of them are AI-generated** and if you would like to use any of them please credit to **Yida / 易达**):
+Below are selections of my works (**NONE of them are AI-generated** and if you would like to use any of them please credit to **Yida / 易达**):

 <div style="display:flex; flex-wrap:wrap; padding: 0; margin: 0;">
   <img src="https://github.com/yc015/yc015/assets/69224866/93216e2d-131e-4015-b227-54922ceae731" width="436px" padding="0" margin="0"/>